|You need to understand what you need for each category over a year.|

 - Health Insurance

-These three items will be much more expensive if you are to do this on your own.
+These three items will be much more expensive if you do this on your own.

 |NPPA put this on their website to help you|

-These are coaching tips that give you some idea of how to figure this annual expense.
-As you can see from this box I have copied the one for the “Office or Studio” item and you can see it gives you an explanation about this item.
+These coaching tips give you some idea of how to figure out this annual expense.
+As you can see from this box, I have copied the one for the “Office or Studio” item, and you can see it gives you an explanation about this item.

-At some point you will need to sit down with an accountant to help you know what you can do that will make a big difference on what you pay in taxes.
+At some point, you will need to sit down with an accountant to help you know what you can do that will make a big difference in what you pay in taxes.

-What happens when you run your own business is that some of your expenses for your home can be moved to your business and especially if you work out of your home.
+What happens when you run your own business is that some of your expenses for your home can be moved to your company, primarily if you work out of your home.

-While not all of these expenses will move over to your business at 100% these are some items that could be transferred that are usually part of your home budget.
+While not all these expenses will move over to your business at 100%, transferring some items could be part of your home budget.

 - Internet Connection

 You will need to revisit your “Annual Salary” and most likely realize you can now take home less for your home budget because some of this shifted to your “Business Expenses.”
 Revisiting your budget items will slightly affect the rates that you must charge.